liferay/clay/adr/component_offerings.md

 You'll notice that the high-level component handles much of the interactions internally.
 It will handle the click of the `show more`, paginate, and update language as necessary.
 In fact, even this high-level component will be made from the smaller low-level building blocks.

 Finally, both the high-level and low-level components will be exported from each package.
 The low-level component will be exported as default, but the high-level ones will be exported by name.
-The high-level components should be put into a
+The high-level components should be descriptive in name, following the pattern of `{ComponentName}{Variant}`.

 For example: